-If you are interested in pursuing doctoral studies in Adult and Community College Education (ACCE), we offer two options: an executive weekend EdD program taught on the campus of UNC-Charlotte and a PhD in Educational Research and Policy Analysis with a specialization in ACCE taught in Raleigh, NC.
+If you are interested in pursuing doctoral studies in Adult, Workforce, and Continuing Professional Education (AWCPE), we offer two options: an executive weekend EdD program in Adult and Community College Education taught on the campus of UNC-Charlotte and a PhD in Educational Research and Policy Analysis with a specialization in AWCPE taught in Raleigh, NC.

 In addition to coursework, students have the opportunity to supplement their experience and knowledge base through applied learning activities outside the classroom.